sashaplichta/sashaplichta.github.io/_posts/2025-01-05-polymer-research.markdown

     - PoLyInfo (https://polymer.nims.go.jp/datapoint.html): lots of polymer structure/property pairs

     ### Data
     Molecules are represented using the SMILES format.
 For fine-tuning, property targets are normalized according to XXX.
 Missing properties are imputed using dedicated property models according to the scheme scheme below.
-    - $\lambda$ -
-    - $T_g$ -
-    - XXX

     ### Tokenization
     Polymers have some elements and tokens distinct from most drug-like molecules (that form the foundation of many available datasets).
 In particular, metals may be present and * is used in some datasets to indicate polymerization points.
 Tokenization is performed using the INSERT dataset of experimentally-validated polymers.
 Any molecules containing tokens not in the vocabulary are removed from training.

-    Rather than use an atomic vocabulary, tokenization is performed by sequentially merging the two most common adjacent tokens until a vocabulary size of INSERT is achieved.
-Tokenization is performed using the DeepChem SMILESTokenizer.
+    Rather than use an atomic vocabulary, tokenization is performed by sequentially merging the two most common adjacent tokens until a chosen vocabulary size is achieved.

     # Pretraining